Who we are

 Our work to support people with mental health problems in their homes is still at the centre of what we do.
 Working with our partners in Bristol, we’re proud that 65% of housing clients moved on successfully to live more independently in 2018/19.

 Recovery is personal and unique to everyone.
 When we talk about recovery, we mean working in a way which helps people build resilience, notice triggers, share expertise, mend relationships, and find a way through.

 Our staff are uniquely placed to offer empathy and encouragement to clients because many have used mental health and other support services in the past.
 Since 2009 we have employed peer support staff specifically to share their mental health experiences with clients.
 The introduction of peer support workers was pioneering.
 It set us apart and ensured a unique approach to support work which has been adopted by many more organisations.

-We aim to involve the people who use our sdervices (past and present) in the way we shape and deliver our services.
-Coproduction is the process of involving clients ensuring they are treated equally, that they are valued for their lived experience and that together we create services which offer people choice and control.
+We aim to involve the people who use our services (past and present) to help shape the way we deliver them.
+Coproduction is the process of involving clients equally in this process ensuring that they are valued for their lived experience.
+In this way we believe we can create services which offer people both choice and control.

 Our social media campaigns

 We encourage people who use our services to share their ideas and thoughts about how they cope with life's difficulties.
 From time to time we turn this work into social media campaigns, so we can share these ideas more widely.
 You can follow our campaigns on Instagram